 Students who have an interest in security and privacy in information technology, and plan to enter a Ph.D. program in science, mathematics, technology, or engineering that includes multidisciplinary dimensions or perspectives are encouraged to apply to INSPIRE.
 The scholarship is open to U.S. permanent residents as well as citizens.
 If accepted, the student's tuition will be paid in addition to an annual $30,000 stipend.
 They will also receive the focused support of our faculty and the IGERT community.
-Click here for application, instructions and deadlines.
+Click here for an application, instructions, and deadlines.

 Resident Assistantships (RAs) are available to full-time, matriculated graduate students.
 RAs are carefully selected and trained to provide support and assistance in various University residence facilities.
 The application and selection process for these highly competitive leadership positions begins early.
 Applicants interested in applying for RA positions should contact the Department of Residential Education at 212-998-4311 or 33 Washington Square West, New York, NY 10011-9154.
 See their website for more information.